 I’m almost in.
 What is the deadline to apply?

-Applications will be officially opened on the 15th of December 2017 and closed on the 15th of May 2018 at 23:59H.
+Applications will be officially opened on the 10th of December 2018, and closed on the 31st of May 2019 (for the Classic 4-week Experience) and 31st of June 2019 (for the Intensive 2-week Program), at 23:59H.
 However, we suggest that you do not wait until the end of the application period to apply because places to participate in Shanghai Summer School are limited, and are likely to be filled before the deadline.

 What’s the process of payment?

 After you apply for Shangai Summer School you will receive a confirmation e-mail to confirm receiving your application.
 You will receive an invoice in the coming week which must be paid within 10 days of receiving the invoice.
 Upon receiving payment, we will send you detailed instructions on how to apply for your Chinese visa.

 When your application to Shanghai Summer School has passed the screening round, and you have been accepted, you will receive an email with a link directing you to a page where you can choose between making payment in full, and paying in two instalments.
 Upon making the choice you will be redirected to a new page, requiring you to register to make payment.
 The registration process is simple, and helps us and you keep track of your payment.

 Once you have registered, you can choose to make payment via PayPal/Credit Card, or through a direct bank transfer.

 If you choose to pay via PayPal/Credit Card, all you have to do is follow instructions on PayPal to make payment.
 Upon successful payment, you will receive a confirmation email.